Ngogaserge/Ngogaserge/README.md

 # Hello, I’m Serge 👋

 I'm a software developer passionate about building impactful applications.
-My expertise spans across various technologies, from backend development to front-end design, and I'm always eager to learn and grow.
+My expertise spans from backend development to front-end design, and I'm always eager to learn and grow.

 ---